-This is when our mind is the most calm because we have not had any outside stimulation yet, so it’s least likely to wander and be distracted.
+This is when our minds are the most calm because we have not had any outside stimulation yet, so it is least likely to wander and be distracted.

 ● Do not eat anything before you meditate.

-Food makes us lethargic and brings our energy down, particularly right after we eat, plus it needs time to digest in order to gives us energy.
+Food makes us lethargic and brings our energy down right after we eat, plus it needs time to digest in order to gives us energy.
 It is also difficult to sit upright and take deep breaths on a full stomach.
-If you must eat something, then make it light, like fruit.
+If you must eat something, then make it light, like fresh fruit.

 ● Have some sort of physical practice before you sit down to meditate.

-Did you know that the entire reason we practice yoga (the asana part- the physical practice) is to prepare our body and mind to sit for meditation?
+Did you know that the entire reason we practice yoga (the asana part-the physical practice) is to prepare our body and mind to sit in meditation?
 Unfortunately, that concept has become lost over time and many people have come to practice asana solely for its physical benefits.
 But, if you even practice 5-10 minutes of postures beforehand, you will notice that the body and mind are much calmer during meditation.
 Try it for yourself.
-One day sit for meditation after doing yoga and the next day sit for meditation without practicing yoga, and see how you feel.
+One day sit for meditation after doing asana and the next day sit for meditation without practicing asana, and see how you feel.
 And, if the physical aspect of yoga is not part of your routine, that is perfectly fine too!
-Stretch, go for a walk (if you have the time and means), anything to get your body moving a little and raising that energy before you sit.
+Stretch, go for a walk (if you have the time and means), anything to get your body moving a little and raising that energy before you sit- because meditation requires energy!